lvangink/base_demo/README.md

-# Model-Driven Devops Repo
+# Model-Driven DevOps Repo

-This is the base repo for Model-Driven devops.
-It has the needed python requirements (requirements.txt) and Ansible Collection (requirements.yml) to run a Model-Driven Devops pipeline.
-It requires an ansible inventory and certain envrionment variables to be set.
+This is the base repo for Model-Driven DevOps.
+It has the needed python requirements (requirements.txt) and Ansible Collection (requirements.yml) to run a Model-Driven DevOps pipeline.
+It requires an ansible inventory and certain environment variables to be set.
 It also assumes you are using Cisco Modeling Labs, GitLab, and NSO.
 Details on running
 NSO and CML can be found by using the following links.